Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

 It is a nice gesture to tip your drivers after you arrive at your destination.
 The suggested tip amount for shuttle drivers is 50 Pesos ($2.50 USD).
 You should tip in cash.

 Taxi drivers in Mexico do not expect to be tipped.
-If you are feeling generous, you can tip, but it is not expected. 🚕
+If you are using a Mexican cab, you can tip, but it is not expected 🚕

 I normally choose to round up my fare price and let cab drivers ” keep the change” as a tip.
 If the cab driver has helped me with my luggage, I would leave a tip.

-Another thing to consider regarding taxis is taxi stand attendants.
+Another thing to consider regarding using a Mexican cab is taxi stand attendants.

 Normally you will come across taxi stand attendants outside of a cruise port, or major resort area.
 They are there to help you acquire a taxi and get you where you need to go.